BrandonWare/gamingreadme/BackEnd/Readme.md

 npm start
 This will start the backend API server at http://localhost:5000 (or another specified port).

-# create tables in pgadmin
+# Create tables in pgadmin

 Right-click on the "Tables" section under your database (gamingdb) in the left sidebar.